ParedesGab/PP5-heritage-housing-issues/README.md

 HYPOTHESIS 3

-+ We hypothesize that a higher OverallQual rating (indicating superior overall material and finish) will directly correlate with increased house sale prices.
++ We hypothesize that a higher OverallQual rating (indicating superior overall material and finish) will directly correlate with increased house SalePrices.
   + Correct: Correlation studies consistently placed OverallQual within the top 5 variables for both Pearson and Spearman correlations with SalePrice.
 Furthermore, our machine learning pipeline's feature importance analysis identified OverallQual as the most important predictor among the model's influential features.
-Therefore, our hypothesis that a higher OverallQual rating directly correlates with increased house sale prices is strongly supported by our analysis and the insights derived from our machine learning model.
+Therefore, our hypothesis that a higher OverallQual rating directly correlates with increased house SalePrices is strongly supported by our analysis and the insights derived from our machine learning model.

 ### Page 5: Predict SalePrice